Money causes stress… do you know why?

-Further to my recent blog “Counting Sheep at night?“, I thought I would expand further on why money causes stress.
+Further to my recent blog “Counting sheep at night?
+What causes your sleep? “, I thought I would expand further on why money causes stress.

 I believe money issues are the number one worry of Britons.
 Why is money such a major source of stress?
 Experts say there are multiple reasons.
 One is the way money is viewed in society.
 For many people, wealth equates to success.
 Those who face money issues or are dealing with debt may feel insufficient or even worthless because they have few assets to show for their work.

 Money also causes stress because of the ancillary consequences that can come from financial issues.
 Many people who are stressed turn to unhealthy habits.
 In the Guardian survey, 21 percent of respondents said they turn to alcohol to cope with financial stress.
 Thirteen percent said they start smoking.
 While those habits may lead to a temporary escape, they often contribute to more long-term stress.

 Individuals dealing with financial issues may also cut corners on healthy living by eating lower-quality food and exercising less.
 They could start working more to deal with the financial shortfalls, and that extra work may lead to a consistent loss of sleep.

 Finally, financial issues have a way of infecting our personal relationships.
 People who have dependants may feel inadequate by not being able to provide for their family in the way they wish.
 Financial issues are often a common cause of divorce because of the anxiety and frustration that they can bring into the relationship.

 There are numerous ways to handle money-induced stress.
 One is to maintain healthy habits.
 Getting a full night of sleep, eating healthy, and exercising regularly are three of the most effective methods for managing stress.